khalidkhankakar/khalidkhankakar/README.md

 ### 👨‍💻 About Me:
 - 🌱 I’m focusing focus on **performance**, **optimization**, and **clean code architecture** in web.
 - 💬 Ask me about **Frontend**, **Backend**, **Productivity**.
-- 😲 Fun Fact: The "Hello, World!" program has been greeting developers since 1972! 👋💻
+- 😲 Fun Fact:The first-ever website is still live at [info.cern.ch](http://info.cern.ch/) – built by Tim Berners-Lee in 1991! 🌍💻
 - 📫 How to reach me: [Email](mailto:khalidkakar2468@gmail.com) | [LinkedIn](https://www.linkedin.com/in/khalid-khan-kakar1/) | [GitHub](https://github.com/khalidkhankakar)

 ---